Field and Sheep

 The Sheep-Farming Year in our Field

-Mr Creed uses no pesticides or growth promoters on the grass, and only resorts to antibiotics in life-threatening situations.
+Andy & Janette Beveridge are kindly keeping an eye on them for us in between our visits.
 The sheep are checked upon very regularly, but in case of any emergency the person to contact first is Email

 Latest Sheep Update, August 2019